Mississippi State Promise Program 2016-2017

 Mississippi State University strives to combine access and excellence in fulfilling its traditional role as The People's University and in keeping with the needs of Mississippi.
 The Mississippi State Promise is a program designed to help entering freshmen and community college transfer students from low-income Mississippi families attend Mississippi State.

 In general, an eligible student must be admitted into a first baccalaureate degree program, enroll full time, be a Mississippi resident and either an entering freshman with a 3.0 high school grade-point average on a 4.0 scale and an official composite ACT score of 19 or higher, or an entering community college transfer student with a 2.50 GPA on a 4.0 scale (after completing a minimum of 48 eligible transfer hours).
-The total family income must be $30,000 or less, the student must meet general eligibility requirements to participate in federal student aid programs and demonstrate significant financial need.
+The total family income must be $30,000 or less, the student must meet general eligibility requirements to participate in federal student aid programs and must be Pell Grant eligible.
 Each student must establish eligibility for the program the semester he/she enters MSU.

 The amount of the Mississippi State Promise award for each student will be the student's base amount of tuition for fall and/or spring semesters (as assessed to all full-time, undergraduate Mississippi resident students) minus all federal, state, institutional and/or other grants, scholarships and waivers.
 In other words, the Mississippi State Promise award will "bridge the gap" between the cost of tuition minus all other gift aid.